MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/use-the-python-SDK.md

 The values for `subscription_id`, `resource_group`, `name`, and `storage` are output by the [`quantum-workspace`](https://dev.azure.com/AzureQuantum-PreviewCustomers/PrivatePreview/_git/scripts) script used while creating the Quantum Workspace.
-If you lose these values you run the `quantum-workspace show` with the same arguments you passed during creation time and it will print out the required values.
+If you lose these values, you need to run the `quantum-workspace show` with the same arguments that you passed when you created it, and it will display the required values.

-When you call `login`, the SDK will see the following printed in your console:
+When you call the command `login`, the SDK will see the following displayed in your console:

 ```output
 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code [RANDOM-CODE] to authenticate.
 ```

-Once you complete signing into your Azure account your credentials will be cached so that you do not have to repeat this process for future runs.
+Once you complete signing into your Azure account, your credentials will be cached so that you do not have to repeat this process for future runs.

 ## Expressing and solving a simple problem

-To express a simple problem to be solved, create an instance of a `Problem` and set the [`problem_type` to either `ProblemType.ising` or `ProblemType.pubo`](xref:microsoft.azure.quantum.reference.python-sdk.azure.quantum.optimization):
+To express a simple problem to be solved, create an instance of a `Problem` and set the `problem_type` to either `ProblemType.ising` or `ProblemType.pubo`.
+For more information, see [`ProblemType`](xref:microsoft.azure.quantum.reference.python-sdk.azure.quantum.optimization).

 ```py
 from azure.quantum.optimization import Problem, ProblemType, Term, ParallelTempering